AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/MongoDB logs/Enable the log audit feature.md

 This topic describes how to enable the log audit feature in the ApsaraDB for MongoDB console to send audit logs to Log Service.

 -   Log Service is activated.
 -   An ApsaraDB for MongoDB replica set instance or sharded cluster instance is created.
-For more information, see [Create a replica set instance](/intl.en-US/Quick Start for Replica Set/Create a replica set instance.md)、[Create a sharded cluster instance](/intl.en-US/Quick Start for Cluster/Create a sharded cluster instance.md).
+For more information, see [Create a replica set instance](/intl.en-US/Quick Start/Create an instance/Create a replica set instance.md) and [Create a sharded cluster instance](/intl.en-US/Quick Start/Create an instance/Create a sharded cluster instance.md).

 1. Log on to the [ApsaraDB for MongoDB console](https://mongodb.console.aliyun.com/).